How a Land Contract Works for Buying Homes

 - Hire a disbursement company to handle contract collection

 This article is not to be misconstrued as giving legal advice.
 Only lawyers can offer legal advice.

-At the time of writing, Elizabeth Weintraub, Cal BRE #00697006, is a broker-associate at Lyon Real Estate in Sacramento, California.
+At the time of the initial writing of this story, Elizabeth Weintraub, Cal BRE #00697006, was a broker-associate at Lyon Real Estate in Sacramento, California.